Don't miss Vue.js Amsterdam in March 2025! Save 10% with code NUXT.

 </script>

-data, pending, status and error are Vue refs and they should be accessed with .value when used within the <script setup>, while refresh/execute is a plain function for refetching data.
+data, status, and error are Vue refs, and they should be accessed with .value when used within the <script setup>, while refresh/execute and clear are plain functions.

 Using the query option, you can add search parameters to your query.
 This option is extended from unjs/ofetch and is using unjs/ufo to create the URL.
 Objects are automatically stringified.